-K. 2013: World attention turns to the Aguán as Dinant's violence continues; IFC guarantees more Banco Ficohsa loans to Dinant.

-- 344. On February 13, 2013, IFC, on behalf of IFC-AMC, completed a Site Supervision Report for the 2011 Ficohsa Investment.
-The report found that Banco Ficohsa was not taking IFC's Performance Standards seriously, and noted Ficohsa's ongoing exposure to Dinant. - 345.
+- K. 2013: World attention turns to the Aguán as Dinant's violence continues; IFC guarantees more Banco Ficohsa loans to Dinant. - 314.
+On February 13, 2013, IFC, on behalf of IFC-AMC, completed a Site Supervision Report for the 2011 Ficohsa Investment.
+The report found that Banco Ficohsa was not taking IFC's Performance Standards seriously, and noted Ficohsa's ongoing exposure to Dinant. - 315.
 On February 18, 2013, Banco Ficohsa informed IFC and IFC-AMC (consistent with its shareholder agreement obligations) that it had made an additional \$5 million loan to Dinant.

-Despite IFC's acknowledgement only days before that Ficohsa was not following the Performance Standards and that IFC and IFC-AMC were already overexposed to Dinant, and the fact that IFC-AMC now owned 10 percent of Ficohsa, neither IFC nor IFC-AMC did anything to hold Ficohsa accountable or curtail lending to Dinant despite their knowledge that they were funding Dinant while it was engaged in a violent campaign against local farmers. - 346.
+Despite IFC's acknowledgement only days before that Ficohsa was not following the Performance Standards and that IFC and IFC-AMC were already overexposed to Dinant, and the fact that IFC-AMC now owned 10 percent of Ficohsa, neither IFC nor IFC-AMC did anything to hold Ficohsa accountable or curtail lending to Dinant. - 316.
 On February 20, 2013, Rights Action, published a shocking report detailing more than eighty-eight violent killings of farmers in the Bajo Aguán.
-The report repeatedly attributed many
+The report repeatedly attributed many of the killings to Dinant's security guards and Honduran military units working in concert with them.
+The report drew special attention to the involvement of two Honduran military units the Xatruch Task Force and the 15th Battalion in carrying out killings. - 317.
+Also in February 2013, the United Nations Working Group on the Use of Mercenaries condemned human rights abuses by Dinant's private security forces in the Aguán. - 318.
+On February 16, 2013, José Trejo, the brother of murdered MUCA attorney Antonio Trejo, was shot dead in Tocoa.
+José had been raising questions about the 2012 death of his brother and calling for a full criminal investigation in the weeks before he was assassinated. - 319.
+In August 2013, during the CAO's investigation of IFC's loan to Dinant, the CAO "became aware that Dinant is one of Ficohsa's largest borrowers and as a result that IFC had a significant